 David Baldacci is a writer of forty novels, all of which are national or international best-sellers.
 He’s a man whose work has been translated into 45 languages, whose books appear in 80 countries, and who’s sold 150 million copies of his books.
-Baldacci understands the power of books and their ability to bring people together and suggests that the world would be a better place if everyone read:
+Baldacci understands the power of books and their ability to bring people together.
+He suggests that the world would be a better place if everyone read.

 “Why can’t people just sit and read books and be nice to each other?”

 My sentiments exactly.
 Reading books and then talking about them is a simple, low-cost strategy that can teach us about ourselves, enhance our social interaction, increase empathy, and develop cultural understanding.

 The world might be a little better place if we all engaged in book talk.

 Book talk reflects the personal prism of experience

 The world needs book talk.
 No doubt about it.
 It’s a great way to bring people together.
 Whether online or in-person, talking about books is a rational format for understanding other people’s viewpoints and for taking in perspectives that we might never have considered — or even known about.

 Book talk is not as much about the novel itself as about our reaction to it.